Registered Sex Offender (RSO) Numbers

 - the person is at risk of harm to themselves or another.

 A wanted Registered Sex Offender is defined as those who are subject to the notification requirements of the Sexual Offences Act 2003 and who have a live warrant in force.

 Police Scotland treats all missing and wanted Registered Sex Offenders with the utmost seriousness and will carry out all possible enquiries to trace their whereabouts and to re-establish the management required to protect the public.

 On all occasions a Senior Investigating Officer (SIO) of a rank no less than Inspector will be appointed to lead these investigations.

-As of 30th September Police Scotland has 16 Wanted Registered Sex Offenders and 0 Missing Registered Sex Offenders.
-Enquiries to date indicate that 14 of the 16 wanted or missing Registered Sex Offenders have left the UK.
+As of 31st of May 2022, Police Scotland has 15 Wanted Registered Sex Offenders and 0 Missing Registered Sex Offenders.
+Enquiries to date indicate that 13 of the 15 wanted Registered Sex Offenders have left the UK.